canonical/checkbox/checkbox-ng/docs/author/intro.rst

 that subdirectory, upload the results to your own Launchpad account, and request a merge.

-To begin, consider the files and subdirectories in the main CheckBox development directory (``my-branch`` if you used the preceding ``bzr`` command without change):
+To begin, consider the files and subdirectories in the main Checkbox development directory (``my-branch`` if you used the preceding ``bzr`` command without change):

- * ``checkbox-gui`` -- CheckBox GUI components, used in desktop/laptop
+ * ``checkbox-gui`` -- Checkbox GUI components, used in desktop/laptop
    testing
- * ``checkbox-ng`` -- The PlainBox-based version of CheckBox
+ * ``checkbox-ng`` -- The Plainbox-based version of Checkbox
  * ``checkbox-support`` -- Support code for many providers
- * ``checkbox-touch`` -- A CheckBox frontend optimized for touch/tablet
+ * ``checkbox-touch`` -- A Checkbox frontend optimized for touch/tablet
    devices
- * ``mk-venv`` -- A symbolic link to a script used to set up an environment for testing CheckBox
+ * ``mk-venv`` -- A symbolic link to a script used to set up an environment for testing Checkbox
- * ``plainbox`` -- A Python3 library and development tools at the heart of PlainBox
+ * ``plainbox`` -- A Python3 library and development tools at the heart of Plainbox
- * ``plainbox-client`` -- Unfinished Python3 interface for CheckBox
+ * ``plainbox-client`` -- Unfinished Python3 interface for Checkbox
  * ``providers`` -- Provider definitions, including test scripts
  * ``README.md`` -- A file describing the contents of the subdirectory in greater detail